The Dutch healthcare system

 The general practitioner and referrals

-The Dutch Healthcare system has a very central role for your general practitioner ("huisdokter").
-The general practitioner is a trained specialist in treating the most common complaints.
+The Dutch healthcare system is very focused on your general practitioner (huisarts).
+The general practitioner or GP is a specialist trained in treating the most common health problems.
 The general practitioner can prescribe medication and refer you to a specialist or hospital if needed.
-The referral of the general practitioner is almost always required if you want to go to a hospital or specialist.
-If your general practitioner refers you to a different healthcare provider, the other health professional will again report their findings to your GP.
+A referral from the general practitioner is almost always required if you want to go to a hospital or specialist.
+If your general practitioner refers you to a different healthcare provider, the other health professional will also report their findings to your GP.
 You can visit a midwife, a physiotherapist or a dentist without a referral.
-You can read more about the Dutch Health System on Healthcare for Internationals.
+You can read more about the Dutch Health System on healthcare for internationals.